 - Build genuine connections with loved ones

-The common characteristics of adult children of alcoholics include:
+The common personality traits of adult children of alcoholics include:

 - Being over-achievers and perfectionists

-- Being overly tolerant of other people's poor or inappropriate behavior
+- Tolerance to the point of enabling other people's poor or inappropriate behavior

-- Having a 'black and white' thinking where they see situations and people as all good or all bad.
+- "Black and white thinking" — seeing situations and people as all good or all bad

 - Inability to express feelings properly